therealtwigster/fasa-stcg/README.md

 desktop or mobile).
 There's nothing to install and nothing to configure to get started.

 1. **Pick your side** — Federation, Klingon, Romulan, Gorn, or Orion — and a ship from that faction's roster.
+   Both your ship and the enemy's show a live artwork preview as you browse the dropdown.
 2. **Pick a difficulty** — six tiers, Cadet through Legend (see below).
 3. **Power Allocation Phase** — split your ship's total power across Movement, Shields, and Weapons (and Cloak, if your ship has one).
 This is the strategic heart of the game: overcommit